Vishnu2468/DevConnect/README.md

    - Access a "My Posts" page to see all your posts.

 3. **Interactions**
-   - Like and comment on posts.
+   - Fully functional like and dislike system for posts.
+   - Robust comment system with support for multiple comments per post.
-   - View comments beneath each post.
+   - View and interact with comments beneath each post.

 4. **Follow System**
-   - Follow or unfollow other users.
+   - Follow or unfollow other users seamlessly.
    - Access a "Following Feed" showing posts from followed users.

 5. **Notifications** *(Optional Stretch Goal - Implemented)*
-   - Receive real-time notifications for likes, comments, and new followers.
+   - Receive real-time notifications for likes, dislikes, comments, and new followers.

 6. **Search**
    - Search for posts or users via a search bar.